This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 The spacious building holds not only the brewing operation, including the large brew tanks, but also a bar that sells 8 taps of their own beer.

-Further north, after you’ve passed Bierport, a solid bottle shop, is Roundabout Brewery.
 Roundabout features 8 taps of their own beer, plus New Zealand-inspired pies, which are always a welcome addition to any menu.
-North of Roundabout is Hop Farm Brewing Company, which I have not yet been to since their opening hours are more limited.
+North of Roundabout’s former location in Lawrenceville is Hop Farm Brewing Company, which I have not yet been to since their opening hours are more limited.